George F. Dixon, III, President, and Members, Board of Trustees, Greater Cleveland Regional Transit Authority and Residents of Cuyahoga County, Ohio:

-It is a pleasure to submit to you the Comprehensive Annual Financial Report (CAFR) of the Greater Cleveland Regional Transit Authority ("GCRTA" or "Authority") for the year ended December 31, 2011.
-This is the twenty-fourth such report issued by GCRTA It has become the standard format used in presenting the results of the GCRTA's operations, financial position, cash flows and related statistical information.
+It is a pleasure to submit to you the Comprehensive Annual Financial Report (CAFR) of the Greater Cleveland Regional Transit Authority (“GCRTA” or “Authority”) for the year ended December 31, 2012.
+This is the twenty-fifth such report issued by GCRTA.
+It has become the standard format used in presenting the results of the GCRTA's operations, financial position, cash flows and related statistical information.

 Management assumes full responsibility for the completeness and reliability of the information contained in this report, based upon a comprehensive framework of internal control that it has established for this purpose.
 Because the cost of internal control should not exceed anticipated benefits, the objective is to provide reasonable, rather than absolute, assurance that the financial statements are free of any material misstatements.

-Ciuni & Panichi, Inc, Independent Auditors, have issued an unqualified ("clean") opinion on the GCRTA's financial statements for the year ended December 31, 2011.
-The Independent Auditor's Report is located at the front of the financial section of this report.
+Dave Yost, Auditor of State of Ohio, has issued an unmodified opinion on the GCRTA’s financial statements for the year ended December 31, 2012.
+The Independent Auditor’s Report is located at the front of the financial section of this report.

 GCRTA also participates in the federal single audit program, which consists of a single audit of all federally funded programs administered by the GCRTA.
 As a requirement for continued funding eligibility, participation in the single audit program is mandatory for most local governments, including GCRTA.

 Management’s discussion and analysis (MD&A) immediately follows the independent auditor’s report and provides a narrative introduction, overview, and analysis of the basic financial statements.
 MD&A complements this letter of transmittal and should be read in conjunction with it.